 Weight loss is tough for anyone - two- or four-legged!
-However, losing weight and getting in shape can add not only years to your dog's life, it can also make those extra years more enjoyable.
+However, losing weight and getting in shape can not only add not years to your dog's life, but it can also make those extra years more enjoyable.
 Helping your cuddly canine to shed a few pounds may be easier than you think.
-It simply requires a commitment to weight loss and fitness, attention to details and the assistance of your veterinary healthcare team.
+It simply requires a commitment to weight loss and fitness, attention to details, and the assistance of your veterinary healthcare team.

 Why should my dog lose weight?

 Overweight and obese dogs usually have shorter lives than their fitter, normal weight counterparts.
 Heavy dogs tend to physically interact less with their families and are less energetic and playful.
-Because they tend to lie around more, it is easier to overlook early signs of illness, since we may attribute their lethargy to their "normal laziness."
-We are just now learning how serious and threatening a few extra pounds can be for both humans and our critter companions.
+Because they tend to lie around more, it is easier to overlook early signs of illness, since we may attribute their lethargy to their normal laziness.
+There is good evidence that dogs who are a healthy weight live significantly longer than dogs who are overweight.

 How should I begin a weight loss program for my dog?